Pashugan/trie/README.md

 Yet another thread-safe Golang [trie](https://en.wikipedia.org/wiki/Trie) implementation with the focus on simplicity, performance and support of concurrency.
 Trie is also known as digital tree or prefix tree.
+It can be used as a drop-in replacement for usual Go maps with string keys.